top of page

 Eliza Nelson

 As my friends and family will tell you, I am captivated by maple.
 It began during my high school semester at The Mountain School in Vershire, Vermont, where I got my first taste of sugaring.
-After graduating with a B.A. in English from Wesleyan University, I settled out West, where I spent two decades teaching at Arbor School in Tualatin, Oregon.
-Working with kids in the Arbor woods, I renewed my maple mania, learning to tap native Bigleaf Maple trees, and launching the Oregon Maple Project in 2020.
-When I’m not tromping through the sugarbush, I’m usually still outdoors, running, backpacking, or cross-country skiing with my husband and two teenage sons, and dog.
+After graduating with a B.A. in English from Wesleyan University, I settled out West, where I spent two decades teaching fourth and fifth grade in Oregon.
+Working with kids in the woods, I renewed my maple mania, learning to tap native Bigleaf Maple trees, and launching the Oregon Maple Project in 2020.
+When I’m not tromping through the sugarbush, I’m usually still outdoors, farming, running, backpacking, or cross-country skiing.
 Indoors, I continue to pursue the old, slow arts: letterpress printing, bread making, and yoga.
 I am delighted to be focusing this chapter of my life on nature, community, and the irresistible work of sugaring.

 Erin LeFevre

 Growing up in upstate New York, I spent many summers wandering the woods with my Grandfather around the farm that my Great Aunt and Uncle owned in the Catskills.
 It was during this time that I began to understand and appreciate the power of being in nature.
 These early experiences helped guide me toward realizing my need for an experiential and project based education that was grounded in nature and the environment, which led me to Prescott College in Arizona.
-This is where I grew as a photographer, while exploring the landscape of the Southwest, ultimately graduating with a BA in both photography and counseling psychology.
+This is where I grew as a photographer, while exploring the landscape of the Southwest, ultimately graduating with a B.A. in Photography & Counseling Psychology.
 Following my time in Arizona, I was drawn to the beauty of the Pacific Northwest.
 Living in Portland I have continued to grow in my photography, which includes event and portrait photography.
 Since high school, I have had the opportunity to work with many different children, those that are typical, differently abled, and neurodiverse, in classrooms and home settings.
-Currently my own children are both students at Arbor school, where I volunteer on a regular basis, both as a photographer and also in the classrooms.
-This is where I was first introduced to the idea of creating maple syrup from Big Leaf Maples.
+My own children are students at a fabulous school where I volunteer on a regular basis, both as a photographer and also in the classrooms.
+This is where I was first introduced to the idea of creating maple syrup from Bigleaf Maples.
 I relish the time I get to spend in the woods, learning new skills and participating in the process of creating maple syrup.

 Ben Malbin